 The Michigan Biomedical Venture Fund (MBVF) invests in biomedical startup companies with U-M licensed IP in the domain of therapeutics, devices, diagnostics, or health IT.
 The MBVF is a collaborative effort between the U-M College of Engineering’s Center for Entrepreneurship (CFE) and U-M Medical School’s Fast Forward Medical Innovation program (FFMI) program.

 This fund is exclusively for biomedical startups or companies with U-M IP or license.
 Most applicants need to successfully complete an existing U-M translational program such as Coulter, MTRAC, NSF I-Corps and, or be recommended by the Deal Flow Council (DFC).
 Companies can also directly apply after consulting with the Program Manager.
-Applicants are required to complete the 3-4 page proposal and submit any relevant material.
+Applicants are required to complete the online proposal and submit any relevant material.

 Any U-M startup that has a U-M license/option and has a biomedical or healthcare focus is eligible to receive funding.
 Since this is an early-stage venture fund we fund at the angel or seed level, and in some case at the Series A stage.
 We do not make our first investment in rounds later than the Series A stage.